New York City settles U.S. claims over Superstorm Sandy

 The case is U.S. v City of New York, U.S. District Court, Southern District of New York, No. 19-01588.

-Reporting by Jonathan Stempel in New York; Additional reporting by Brendan Pierson; Editing by Tom Brown, Sonya Hepinstall, Susan Thomas and Diane Craft
+Reporting by Jonathan Stempel in New York; Additional reporting by Brendan Pierson and Rishika Chatterjee; Editing by Diane Craft and Cynthia Osterman